Figure 1. Inheritance of Marfan syndrome.

 Heart valves may not close properly and may let blood leak backward.
 The aorta – the large artery that carries blood away from the heart out to the body – may stretch, enlarge, and even burst.
 The aorta may also develop a tear in its inner wall.
 This tear can expand and block blood flow through the aorta.
 This is called aortic dissection.

-The bones, cartilage, and ligaments
+Bones, cartilage, and ligaments

 People with Marfan syndrome tend to have tall, slender bodies with arms and legs disproportionately long compared to the trunk.
 They also usually have long fingers and toes.
 The ligaments and joints are typically loose.
 Because of rib overgrowth, the chest may protrude or be indented.
 Abnormal curving of the spine, called scoliosis, lordosis, or kyphosis, can occur.